This program is for City of Madison residents and property owners only. Businesses may not use the Streets Division's

-If you place a television at the curb it will be subject to removal by city staff.
-Property owners will be assessed the recycling fee plus a $30 administrative fee per television.
-These items pose a safety hazard as they are often broken by vandals or scavengers seeking copper.
-This action is authorized by Common Council resolution.
-If a television is found broken at the curb, it will be immediately removed as it poses a safety hazard and the property owner will be assess the recycling fee plus the administrative fee.
+If you place a television at the curb that is not one of the exemptions noted above, it will be subject to removal by city staff.
+If a non-exempt television is collected by city staff, property owners will be assessed the recycling fee plus a $30 administrative fee per television collected.
+Broken televisions will be immediately removed as they pose a safety hazard.
+The property owner will be assessed the recycling fee plus the administrative fee for each broken television collected.

 Computer monitors (all kinds), laptops, and computer towers/central processing units all require a $10 fee to be paid prior to dropping off these items.

 Note: we are not charging a fee for tablet computers at this time.
-The fee is only charged for laptops and computer towers currently.
+The fee is only charged for laptops and computer towers.